 How Vaccines Work: A Brief Explainer

-The World Health Organization simply explains vaccine as a simple and effective way of protecting people from harmful diseases — even before they come into contact with them.
-It makes use of the body’s natural defenses to resist certain infections and strengthen the immune system.
+The World Health Organization explains vaccines as a simple and effective way to protect people from harmful diseases — even before they come in contact with them.
+It uses the body’s natural defenses to resist certain infections and strengthen the immune system.

-Vaccines possess the same germs that cause illnesses and diseases.
-For instance, measles vaccines contain measles virus.
-But don’t worry, as these traces of virus are already killed or weakened, they will not make you sick.
-There are other vaccines that only contain a part of a virus or germ.
+Vaccines have the same germs that cause illnesses and diseases.
+For instance, measles vaccines contain the measles virus.
+But because traces of the virus have already been killed or weakened, they'll no longer make you sick.
+Some vaccines also contain only a part of the disease germ.

-Through the introduction of the weakened type of viruses or germs to your body, the immune system will be able to recognize a specific virus should an active version of it attacks you in the future.
-Your immune system reacts to the vaccine by producing antibodies, which are proteins organically produced by your body to fight diseases.
+Through the introduction of the weakened type of viruses or germs to your body, your immune system will be able to recognize a specific virus should an active version of it attack you in the future.
+Your immune system will react to the vaccine by producing antibodies, which are proteins organically produced by your body to fight diseases.

 Your immune system is designed to remember the germs or viruses that enter your body.
-When you’re exposed to the vaccine or a few doses of it, you are basically setting up defenses against certain diseases for a long time.
+When you’re exposed to the vaccine, you’re setting up defenses against certain diseases for a long time.

-Today, there is a wide range of vaccines that people can use to protect themselves.
-The most common vaccines can protect you from diseases, such as influenza (flu), rabies, chicken pox, pneumonia, measles, polio, and tetanus.
+Today, there’s a wide range of vaccines available to protect ourselves from diseases like influenza (flu), rabies, chickenpox, pneumonia, measles, polio, and tetanus.

-With the strong and credible presence of modern science and easy access to credible information, it is surprising that many people still don’t believe in the power of vaccines.
-Anti vaxxers, or people who refuse to believe in vaccines, cling to ideas and unverified claims that aim to refute this scientific innovation.
+With the strong and credible presence of modern science and easy access to credible information, it’s surprising that a lot of people still don’t believe in the power of vaccines.
+Anti-vaxxers, or people who refuse to believe in vaccines, cling to ideas and unverified claims that aim to refute this scientific innovation.

-Contrary to popular belief among anti vaxxers, vaccines do not cause autism or sudden infant death syndrome (SIDS).
-Reactions to vaccines are usually minor and temporary.
-Similarly, vaccines cannot become a source of the disease.
-This is because the virus or germ that a vaccine contains have been killed or rendered inactive.
+In addition, vaccines cannot become a source of the disease.
+This is because the virus or germ that a vaccine contains has been killed or rendered inactive.

-There are actually a lot of myths surrounding vaccines that are proven to be false and unfounded.
-However, that is for another conversation.
-If you want to know more about the effects of vaccines, it’s recommended that you reach out to your local hospital or healthcare provider.
+There are a lot of myths surrounding vaccines.
+However, that’s for another conversation.
+If you want to get more in-depth information about the effects of vaccines, we recommend that you reach out to your local hospital or healthcare provider.

-If you view it from an economic perspective, vaccination can be seen as an important investment.
-It can substantially improve the health of the population, which easily translates to economic growth.
+From an economic perspective, vaccinations can be an important investment.
+They can substantially improve the health of the population, which can easily translate to economic growth.

 Vaccine Price List in the Philippines